Polls open 6:00am to 8:00 pm

-Complete the Absentee Ballot, carefully following the instructions that are included, and return the application by mail or in person.
-If you discover you must be out of town too close to November 6 to allow you both to receive an Absentee Ballot by mail and to return it by mail, you can go into the Town Clerk's office and apply and vote on the same day.
-But be aware, that the processing of your Absentee Ballot can take time.
+If you discover you must be out of town too close to election day to allow you both to receive an Absentee Ballot by mail and to return it by mail, you can go into the Town Clerk's office and apply and vote on the same day.
+The processing of your in person Absentee Ballot can take time.
 Be prepared to wait.

 Only completed Absentee Ballots received before the close of polls on the day of the election will be counted.
 This means that if you are applying for an Absentee Ballot by mail and returning it by mail, the earlier you begin the process, the better.